VEERA5603/Personal-Assistant/README.md

 - Control a system using a Flutter app.
 - Enter the IP address of the system to connect.
 - Send commands to the system from the mobile app.
-- Python backend to process and execute commands on the laptop.
+- Flask backend to process and execute commands on the laptop.
 - Commands include:
   - Opening and closing applications.
   - Taking screenshots.